Streaming TV is now bigger than Foxtel

 We'd rather pay for on-demand video than pay TV.

 According to research firm Roy Morgan, there are 5,595,000 people with some form of paid-for streaming video service, compared to 5,309,000 who have conventional pay TV.
 Another 629,000 people have an IPTV service such as Fetch or Foxtel via the Telstra T-Box.
 (Those figures cover the six months to August 2016.)

 Remember that this isn't an either/or scenario.
 Many Australians will pay for Foxtel because they want sport and/or a legal way to view Game of Thrones, and also pay for Netflix so they can binge-view its original series, and maybe throw in a Stan subscription as well for random Friends catch-ups.
-Foxtel itself continues to promote its Presto and Play services, the latter of which is due for a major revamp in December.
+Foxtel itself continues to promote its Presto and Play (now known as Foxtel Now) services, the latter of which is due for a major revamp in December.
 Since Netflix launched in Australia, more than 100,000 new customers have signed up for Foxtel each quarter.

 Netflix is definitely the giant in the streaming space.
 The Roy Morgan numbers suggest that only 1.4 million customers are subscribing to one of the non-Netflix streaming services, a list that includes not only Stan, Presto and Foxtel Play but also hayu, YouTube Red and what's left of Quickflix.
 Again, at around $10 a month it's not like you have to choose just one option; 60% of those subscribers also have a Netflix account.